kakao/hbase-packet-inspector/README.md

 ### Testing functions on REPL

-Familiarize yourself with the way hbase-packet-inspector works by trying out the following snippet on Clojure REPL (`lein repl`).
+Familiarize yourself with the way HPI works by trying out the following snippet on Clojure REPL (`lein repl`).

 ```clojure
 (ns user